RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

         major_event: true # Determines whether or not the event should be listed on certain pages.
 ---
 %%
-star_desc: A short description of the star itself.
+"star_desc": "A short description of the star itself."
-parent_star: May be a wikilink to the parent star.
+"parent_star": "May be a wikilink to the parent star."
-translator_example: May be a wikilink to the translators page.
+"translator_example": "May be a wikilink to the translators page."
-translation_description_example: A short description of the event relating to this star's translation.
+"translation_description_example": "A short description of the event relating to this star's translation."
-publisher_example: May be a wikilink to the publishers page.
+"publisher_example": "May be a wikilink to the publishers page."
-publish_description_example: A short description of the event relating to this star's publication.
+"publish_description_example": "A short description of the event relating to this star's publication."
 %%
 ```
 # Person Example